-Incremental backup software basically works by including the functionality to conduct incremental backups in one place.
+Incremental backup software works by including the functionality to conduct incremental backups in one place.
 Incremental file backup software can protect your business’s critical data from anything from viruses, errors, and corruption, just like conducting a full backup.

 However, it does this as an all-in-one solution.
 This way you do not have to manage the schedule or strategy manually.

-What is the best incremental backup software?
+What is the best incremental backup software for you?

-Strong incremental backup software should use less space by compressing and deduplicating file contents.
+Strong backup software should use less space by compressing and deduplicating file contents.
 It should encrypt and protect your data and offer cloud protection with high levels of uptime on dedicated servers.
 It should allow you to choose different types of backups and customize your backup strategies based on your requirements and goals.

-However, all software has limitations, and there are other incremental backup tools available.
+However, all software has limitations, and there are other backup tools available.
 A cloud solution, for example, eases disaster recovery when infrastructure is damaged.

-Does Druva offer a solution?
+Does Druva offer an enterprise cloud backup solution?

 Druva’s flexible enterprise cloud backup solution is built using a cloud-native architecture that enables secure, simple, scalable enterprise cloud backup and restoration, even where bandwidth is scarce.